6 Different Types of Chainsaws + Buying Guide

 Best used for:

-Surprisingly, there is a sixth kind of chainsaw that can be even stronger than a gas chainsaw and doesn’t have as many moving parts.
+Surprisingly, this sixth kind of chainsaw can be even stronger than a gas chainsaw and doesn’t have as many moving parts.

 This type of chainsaw is not common for home use but only for industrial purposes.
 Certainly, it works excellently (or even better) like any other type of chainsaw.